Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Forensic science graduates are prepared to enter the workforce with crime labs and private forensic science labs at the local, state and federal levels.
+Forensic science program graduates are prepared to enter the workforce with crime labs and private forensic science labs at the local, state and federal levels.
 Graduates also are prepared for graduate programs in forensic science, law school, medical school and related fields.
-As of fall 2015, 40 percent of ASU's forensics graduates were employed in the field or were in graduate school, and a quarter of students who applied to graduate in fall 2015 received offers of employment in the field prior to graduation.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: